simplesquid/nova-enum-field/README.md

 ## Usage

-You can use the `Enum` field in your Nova resource like so:
+You can use the `Enum` field in your Nova resource like this:

 ```php
 namespace App\Nova;